Tann2019/YMM-FILTER/WIDGET_INSTALLATION_GUIDE.md

 - Ensure the script runs after the DOM is loaded (the updated examples include DOM ready checks)
 - Check that the div ID matches exactly what the JavaScript is looking for

+**Layout issues with iframe:**
+- This means the widget container div doesn't exist when the script runs or iframe is breaking the layout
+- Make sure you have the proper container div in your template
+- **NEVER use iframe** for widget embedding - it breaks page layouts
+- Use the direct HTML injection method shown above instead
+- Ensure all HTML tags are properly closed: `<div>...</div>`, `<script>...</script>`
+- Check for unclosed tags that might break page structure

 **Widget doesn't load:**
 - Check the app URL in your integration code
 - Verify your app is running and accessible